Justin-Sawyer/recipeas-and-greens/README.md

 Everything seemed fine until the developer decided to add a new recipe, to further test the functionality of pagination.

 The developer now found that adding a new recipe to the database did not show this new recipe rendered on the page.
 The developer checked the database, and the recipe had indeed been created.
-The developer then tried to searech for this new recipe using the search functionality of the application.
+The developer then tried to search for this new recipe using the search functionality of the application.
 Upon doing so, the developer found a second problem, which will be discussed in the next point (see "Search", below).

 Upon fixing the search functionality (see below), the developer could now access the recipe by its name.
 So, why was it not showing up in the full list of recipes?